breezeight/nicola_blog/_guides/javascript.markdown

 // 3
 ```

-The for..of loop asks for an iterator object (from a default internal function known as @@iterator in spec-speak) of the thing to be iterated, and the loop then iterates over the successive return values from calling that iterator object's next() method, once for each loop iteration.
+The `for..of` loop asks for an iterator object (from a default internal function known as @@iterator in spec-speak) of the thing to be iterated, and the loop then iterates over the successive return values from calling that iterator object's next() method, once for each loop iteration.

-Arrays have a built-in @@iterator, so for..of works easily on them, as shown.
-But let's manually iterate the array, using the built-in @@iterator, to see how it works:
+Arrays have a built-in `@@iterator`, so `for..of` works easily on them, as shown.
+But let's manually iterate the array, using the built-in `@@iterator`, to see how it works:

 ```js
 var myArray = [1, 2, 3];